Peripherally inserted central catheter - insertion

 Take your temperature at the same time each day and write it down.
 Call your doctor if you develop a fever.

-You will learn how to take care of your catheter to keep it working correctly and to help protect yourself from infection.
-This will include
+Your nurse will teach you how to take care of your catheter in order to keep it working correctly and to help protect yourself from infection.
+This includes

 , , and giving yourself medicines.

-After some practice, taking care of your catheter will get easier.
-A friend, family member, caregiver, or your doctor may be able to help you.
+After some practice, taking care of your catheter gets easier.
+It is best to have a friend, family member, caregiver, or nurse help you.

 When to Call the Doctor